 An extra option is available for the system-defined calibration strategy: force separate amplitude calibration using solar system object.
 By default, the OT assumes that it is acceptable to use the same quasar from a regularly monitored sample for both amplitude and bandpass calibration.
-However, if you have any special amplitude calibration requirements you can force an extra observation of a Solar System object to be taken for amplitude calibration.
-This will add a few minutes to your time estimate (see Section 9).
+However, if you have any special amplitude calibration requirements you can force an extra observation of a Solar System object for amplitude calibration if such an object is available at the time of SB execution.
+This will add a few minutes to your time estimate (see Section 10).

 If passive phasing has been selected, you will need to define a fixed (specific) phase calibrator instead of a query.
 The user-defined calibration interface should have been selected automatically and the existing phase query should be deleted.
-Then choose $Add\ Fixed\ Calibrator$ and select a specific source from the ALMA calibrator catalogue.
+Then choose Add Fixed Calibrator and select a specific source from the ALMA calibrator catalogue.
 Calibrators need to have a flux in the band of interest ≥ 0.5 Jy and ideally be within 5° of the science target.
 The choice of calibrator should be described in the Technical Justification.